Small Businesses and Tax Deductions

-As a small business owner, we know that you do your best to keep costs to a minimum.
+As small business owners, we know that you do your best to keep costs to a minimum.
 One way to save money that many business owners overlook is tax deductions.
 Tax deductions that sole proprietors, partnerships, and LLCs may be able to take add up to a significant amount of savings.
-Understanding which deductions you’re able to take for your small business will ensure that you don’t miss out on a potential tax write-off.
+Understanding which deductions you can take for your small business will ensure that you don’t miss out on a potential tax write-off.

 What’s A Tax Deduction?

 Tax deductions are expenses that are subtracted from your taxable income.
 Deductions take certain expenses into account in calculating the amount of taxes you’ll have to pay, allowing for a lower tax bill.
 But, the IRS has guidelines for tax deductions that you’ll need to follow.

 Small businesses have many ways to reduce their taxes.
 One of them is through writing off certain expenses as tax deductions.
 These deductions can be taken advantage of when filing your taxes each year.

 As a sole proprietor, you can deduct 50% of your meals and drinks purchased during the year.
 If you’re a partnership, LLC, or corporation, you can deduct 100%.
 You must also keep records of any business relationships at the time of purchase.

 The total costs of the meal.
 The best way to track business meal costs is to keep your receipts and write down notes on the back of them about the details of the meals.

 You can deduct the insurance cost from your taxes if you own a home office or rent an office space.
 You can also deduct the cost of your renters’ insurance if you use a portion of your house to run your business.

 Home Office Tax Deductions